WisconsinRobotics/wresponsecontrol/README.md

 ---
 ## Usage
 To use WResponseControl, place this project in your ROS package directory and make a launch file like `launch/demo.launch` and use a YAML ROS parameters file like `demo/demo.yaml` to configure what controllers you want and how you want them to work.
+When setting up what ROS topics should be used, keep in mind that the only supported message type is `std_msgs/Float64`.

 ---
 ## Future Work